 - Equinology recommends that registrants secure travel insurance

 - Registration fees (deposits) are non-refundable and non-transferable; no exceptions

 - Tuition is due 30 days prior to course commencement (sixty (60) days for international instructors)

 - A $25 fee is charged for any returned checks

-- Any students without outstanding accounts are not allowed to register for any Equinology or Caninology course worldwide until their debt has been addressed and paid.
+- Any students with outstanding accounts are not allowed to register for any Equinology or Caninology course worldwide until their debt has been addressed and paid.